Are you wondering, “What the heck is Glowforge?”

 Users can either design their own projects, use files shared for free by Glowforge and other Glowforge users (like this site, for example, or in Free Laser Designs section of the Glowforge community), purchase designs from the Glowforge catalog, or purchase designs from other places, like Etsy.
 You can even do things like insert a drawing on paper into the machine and have it trace the image for you and then engrave that design on a sign, for example.
 The possibilities are only limited by your imagination!

 Glowforge Premium: Glowforge has been working on some new functionality.
 Glowforge Premium is a paid upgrade to your free Glowforge Print membership.
-It gives you access to creative tools and TONS of fonts and graphics.
-You can use it for free right now while it’s in beta.
-They have been working on some great improvements to the dashboard, so over time, we might begin seeing some really awesome changes.
+It gives you access to a ton of free designs from the Glowforge catalog, as well as creative tools and tons of fonts and graphics.

 With all of that said, if you want to have complete control to customize your designs, you will be most successful if you learn at least some basic skills using vector files.
 The software options vary greatly in terms of price and ease of use.
 We will talk about this more in the future!